 Follow our brand new Twitter page: @RadioTimesSport

-How to watch the Super Bowl 2021 on TV
+How to watch and live stream Super Bowl 2021 in the UK

-The Super Bowl will be shown live on BBC One.
+The Super Bowl will be shown live on BBC One from 11:30pm.

 You can stream the game live on BBC iPlayer via a host of devices including smartphones and tablets.

 NFL Gamepass are offering a special Super Bowl Pass which will give you the full US coverage – including all the Super Bowl commercials not broadcast on UK TV channels – for a special price of just 99p.